Michelingumman/home-energy-ai/src/rl/README.md

 ## Agent Types

-### ShortTermAgent
-The ShortTermAgent uses a standard PPO algorithm with a MultiInputPolicy.
-It processes the current observation only and has no memory of past states.
-This makes it suitable for environments where the current state contains all necessary information for decision-making.

 ### RecurrentEnergyAgent
 The RecurrentEnergyAgent uses RecurrentPPO with LSTM layers to maintain memory across timesteps.
 This allows the agent to learn patterns over time and make decisions based on historical data.